sdpython/onnx-diagnostic/_doc/status/patches_diff.rst

 Class :class:`PatchDetails <onnx_diagnostic.torch_export_patches.patch_details.PatchDetails>`
 gives an example on how to retrieve the list of involded patches for a specific model.
-Those patches belongs to the following list which depends on transformers and pytorch versions.
+Those patches belong to the following list which depends on :epkg:`transformers` and :epkg:`pytorch` versions.

 .. runpython::
     :showcode: